The-Marcy-Lab-School/5-1-2-extending-classes/README.md

 ```
 Here, both myDog and myCat have a makeSound method inherited from the Animal class.
 Although they are instances of different classes (Dog and Cat), we can treat them uniformly by calling the common makeSound method.
 This demonstrates polymorphism, allowing objects of different types to be used interchangeably.

+## Challenge: Implementing a Vehicle Hierarchy
+As a class, let's create a parent class `Vehicle` and two child classes `Car` and `Motorcycle`.
+The `Vehicle` class should have properties like make, model, and year.
+Each child class should introduce its own unique method.
+Share your solutions with the class!

 ## Summary
-Inheritance using extends and super in JavaScript classes allows for the creation of a hierarchy, where child classes inherit properties and methods from a parent class.
-This enables the establishment of relationships and the reuse of code.
-The child/parent relationship is a powerful concept in Object-Oriented Programming, and polymorphism allows for flexibility in treating objects of different types in a uniform manner.
+* Inheritance using extends and super in JavaScript classes allows for the creation of a hierarchy.
+* Child classes inherit properties and methods from a parent class.
+* This enables the establishment of relationships and the reuse of code.
+* The child/parent relationship is a powerful concept in Object-Oriented Programming.
+* Polymorphism allows for flexibility in treating objects of different types in a uniform manner.